 Other costs may include expenses such as late fees, transcript fees, and course audit fees.
 A complete list of variable fees is located in the school’s Student Manual.
 Student Manual and Appendices 2019-2020 rev 6-5-19

 Tuition may be refunded to a student who is no longer enrolled in courses due to leave, withdrawal, suspension, or dismissal.
-Any student choosing to withdraw from courses must complete a withdrawal or leave of absence form, available from the Registrar.
-A student is considered enrolled until the date the Registrar receives the completed withdrawal form and grants a nonenrolled status.
-Tuition refunds will be determined on a pro-rata basis until 60% of the semester calendar enrollment days have been completed.
-No refunds will be allowed after 60% of the semester has elapsed.
-Refunds will be not be allowed for malpractice insurance or other items or services which have been pre ordered or pre purchased by the school.
-All tuition refund checks will be issued to the student within 30 days of granting leave, withdrawal, suspension, or dismissal status.
+A student choosing to withdraw from courses must complete a withdrawal or leave of absence form available from the Registrar.
+A student is enrolled until the date the Registrar receives the completed withdrawal form and grants leave, withdrawal, suspension, or dismissal.